Vouk/voukoder/README.md

 ## How to get it
 You can find the latest version on the [Releases page](https://github.com/Vouk/voukoder/releases).

-Please reade the [installation instructions](https://github.com/Vouk/voukoder/wiki/Installation-instructions) carefully.
+Please read the [installation instructions](https://github.com/Vouk/voukoder/wiki/Installation) carefully.

 ## Donations